sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

                     myarraybase = mydv.getUint32(mypos, true);
 ```

-<p class="cn" markdown="1">For the full read and write primitives, they write to the Array pointer (`mypos`) the address they want to read/write from, do the read/write and then set the pointer to the Array back to the Array base address.</p>
+<p class="cn" markdown="1">For the full read and write primitives, they overwrite the TypedArray pointer stored in the first element of the `myarray` Array (`mypos`) with the address they want to read/write from, do the read/write and then set the pointer to the TypedArray back to the base address.</p>

 ```
 function myread(addr){